 Joshua J. Davis, MACJ

 Josh uses a qualitative approach in his research agenda.
-He studies local law enforcement officer and their perceptions.
-He believes that understanding the local law enforcement officer will help us all better understand the policing profession.
-He also researches school security often using a mixed methods approach.
+He studies local law enforcement officers and their perceptions.
+He believes that understanding local law enforcement officers will help us all better understand the policing profession.
+He also researches school security, often using a mixed methods approach.

 Josh also has an extensive teaching background.
 After leaving law enforcement, he worked as a middle school and high school teacher and taught law enforcement officers at the state law enforcement training academy.
-At Texas State, he teaches Introduction to Criminal Justice and Serial Murder, focusing on bringing his real-life experiences into the classroom.
+At Texas State, he teaches Introduction to Criminal Justice, Policing, Research Methods, and Serial Murder, focusing on bringing his real-life experiences into the classroom.

 Areas of Research

-He is currently working on multiple projects examine the Texas School Guardian Program law, which went into effect in September 2023.
-These include investigating Texas's training requirements for the Guardians, perceptions of the Guardian in their role and understanding the dynamic between law enforcement and the Guardians.
+He is currently working on multiple projects examining the Texas School Guardian Program law, which went into effect in September 2023.
+These include investigating Texas's training requirements for the guardians (armed school personnel), the perceptions of the guardians in their role, and understanding the dynamics between law enforcement and the guardians.

 Please use the link below to learn more about Josh’s research agenda, current projects, and previous grant work.